uclaacm/learn.py-s21/session-2-data-structures/README.md

 Let's explore some other options.

 ## List Comprehension
-List comprehension allows you to accomplish basically everything that `map()` can do in a simpler, more readable, and more elegant way!
+List comprehension is a concise way to generate a list from another list in a simple, readable, and elegant way!
 In order to see just how magical it is, let's transform our cartesian product function from before to use list comprehension.

 ```python
 def cart_product(l1, l2):